Gibberlings3/EndlessBG1/c#endlessbg1/readme.c#endlessbg1.french.txt

 HISTORY

+Version 10:
+-PC now gets keyring when visiting Korlasz' Tomb for the first time.
+-Original NPCs use SoD joined dialogue inside Korlasz' Crypt always.
+-Updated install order syntax for Project Infinity.
+-Updated description of component 14 in the readme.

 Version 9:
 -New optional component "Korlasz' Dungeon is in BG1": moves Koralsz' Tomb into BG1 after Sarevok's death.
 Transition to SoD / BGII after it is done.